 You are not limited to the programs listed above.
 Click here

-- Artists in Education supports artists from all disciplines and cultures who want to create a hands-on arts education project for JK to grade 12 students The school must be registered with the Ontario Ministry of Education.
-The classroom can be in a private school, a school authority, an education authority a First Nations school (including those that receive federal funding).
-Successful applicants are listed on a roster for one year; teachers use the roster to connect with artists directly to plan the implementation of a hands-on arts education project.
-Click here for the Artists in Education roster list.
+- Artists in Education supports artists from all disciplines and cultures who want to create a hands-on arts education project for learners, including artists who wish to develop skills and gain experience in communities or schools.
+The Projects in Schools category supports work with JK to grade 12 students in schools registered with the Ontario Ministry of Education.
+The classroom can be in a private school, a school authority, an education authority, or a First Nations school (including those that receive federal funding).
+Successful applicants to Projects in Schools are listed on a roster for one year; teachers use the roster to connect with artists directly to plan the implementation of a hands-on arts education project.
+Click here for the Artists in Education List of Recipients.

-- Aboriginal Artists in Schools, part of the Artists in Education program, supports Aboriginal artists (including Elders and traditional artists) to create hands-on arts projects for students.
+- Aboriginal Artists in Schools, part of the Artists in Education program, supports Aboriginal artists (including Elders and traditional artists) to create hands-on arts projects for learners.
 Projects can include cultural learning and can use more than one artistic discipline.
-Click here for Aboriginal Artists in Schools roster list.
+Click here for the Aboriginal Artists in Schools List of Recipients.

 - Arts Education Projects funds individual artists, artist collectives and organizations who create and deliver arts education projects in school or community settings.
 These projects can include any discipline for any age of learner.
 Examples: performances or arts presentations for young audiences; arts education workshops; arts education conferences or forums; new work aimed at young people; developing teacher guides.
 Use your imagination!

 - Arts Education Organizations provides operating support for multidisciplinary arts education organizations that develop and deliver multidisciplinary activities focused on one or more of the following goals: